yasinlester/Swim-School-Administration-System/README.md

 Classes operate on three weekday evenings: Monday, Wednesday, and Friday, from 17:00-20:00.
 Each session is 30 minutes long with a maximum of 4 students.
-Three levels of classes: novice, improvers, and advanced.
+There are three levels of classes: novice, improvers, and advanced.
-Instructors can teach multiple sessions and all levels.
+Instructors can teach multiple sessions at all levels.
 Students attend one session per week at their designated level.
 Waiting lists are maintained for level transfers and new students.

-Contributing
-This project is part of an academic assessment.
-While suggestions for improvements are welcome, please note that direct contributions may not be accepted due to academic integrity requirements.
-License
-This project is created for educational purposes as part of the CST2110 module.
-Please refer to your educational institution's policies regarding the use and distribution of academic project code.